Tooth Extraction: Procedure, Types, And Recovery | Dental Spa In Miami Florida, 33138

-Dental extractions can be performed by a general dentist or an oral surgeon.
-A simple extraction is generally performed by a general dentist, but your surgical extraction might be performed by general dentists with specialized training in oral surgery.
+A general dentist or an oral surgeon can perform dental extractions.
+A simple extraction is generally performed by a general dentist, but general dentists might perform your surgical extraction with specialized training in oral surgery.

 What to Tell Your Dentist Before You Have a Tooth Pulled?

 Before tooth extraction, please inform your dentist about your medical history and medication usage.
 You need to tell them if you’re a smoker or have a history of drug use and provide a list of all the medications you’re taking currently or have taken in the recent past.
 Some medications and drugs increase the risk of bleeding after oral surgery, so you need to give them all the information they need.